bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 `--description|-d "STRING"`     Sets a description string for the initial
                                 identity.
-This is only for the CLI user, it is not used by any command and is not sent over the network.
+This is only for the CLI user; it is not used by any command and is not sent over the network.

 `--new|-n`                      Specifies that a new account seed is to be generated.